 - the significance of the sport and recreation management fields; and more.

 School of Sport, Tourism and Hospitality Management students have access to key sport organizations such as the Legacy Youth Tennis and Education, National Collegiate Athletic Association, and the PGA Tour, as well as local professional teams including the Eagles, Flyers, Phillies and 76ers.

-The certificate is only available to non-Sport and Recreation Management majors.
+The certificate is open to all Temple University undergraduate students except Sport and Recreation Management majors.
 After earning the Sport Management Undergraduate Certificate, students can complete the Sport Management minor by taking two additional courses.

 Classes & Curriculum

 Sport Management Undergraduate Certificate students complete three required courses, which are

 After completing these three courses, students then select one additional elective course from the following offerings.

 - Marketing Management in Sport and Recreation

 - Media and Communications in Sport and Recreation

 - Sport and Leisure in American Society